teqnitzo/magic-oracle/README.md

 # Magic Oracle 🔮
-**Magic Oracle** is a simple Java application that answers your questions with "Yes" or "No" based on a deterministic algorithm.
-It ensures that asking the same question always results in the same answer.
+**Magic Oracle** is a simple Java application that answers your questions with "Yes" or "No".

 ## 🚀 Features
 - ✅ Supports **English and Russian** languages